ethereumclassic/faq/README.md

 ### What is ether?

-Ether and ETC denote the native cryptocurrency used to pay for tasks such as installing or modifying smart contracts.
+Ether and ETC denote the native cryptocurrency used to pay for tasks such as installing new smart contracts.

 ### What is gas?

-Gas is a made up unit used to denote the amount of *resources* required to do tasks such as installing or modifying smart contracts.
+Gas is a made up unit used to denote the amount of *resources* required to do tasks such as installing new smart contracts.

 &nbsp;